"This facility makes bench research to bedside therapy possible."

 Phyllis I. Warkentin, MD

-The Biologics Production Facility is jointly operated by The Nebraska Medical Center, the region's largest hospital, and the University of Nebraska Medical Center, the state's health science center and an international leader in health research.
-The Nebraska Medical Center has played a primary role in the development of innovative treatments for cancer and other diseases through the transplantation of cellular and tissue-based products since this field's early infancy.
+The Biologics Production Facility is jointly operated by Nebraska Medicine, the region's most esteemed academic medical center, and the University of Nebraska Medical Center, the state's health science center and an international leader in health research.
+Nebraska Medicine has played a primary role in the development of innovative treatments for cancer and other diseases through the transplantation of cellular and tissue-based products since this field's early infancy.

 Our hospital labs have served as the primary processing and storage facilities to support these cutting-edge treatment therapies, which require strict standards and tightly controlled environments to prevent product contamination.
 Our new Biologics Production Facility allows us to centralize our work in this area and opens up new opportunities for research and development of new treatments in patient care.